 The best way to make your own mind up, though, is to see how this all works with your own eyes.
-Just send your request to email@example.com and we’ll happily give you a demo.
-Or if you’d like to find out more about the many other benefits of DRaaS, we recommend this guide to helping you build your business case
+Just send your request to firstname.lastname@example.org and we’ll happily give you a demo.
+Or if you’d like to find out more about the many other benefits of DRaaS, we recommend this whitepaper to help you build your business case.

 Can the cloud close the gender pay gap?

 Males in high-tech companies earn, on average, 25 percent more than women.
 Three-quarters of mid-level professional roles are…Blog